 My mother bought drawing books for me to practice with.
 They were instructional manuals.
 “Here is how to draw a pelican steps one through four.”
 My high school art teacher was a saving grace.
 She had us kid drawing all the time!
 Her motto was “Style with discipline.”
 And then there was Jon Michel, my drawing professor at the College of Charleston.
 His motto might have been more like “Discipline with more discipline.”
 Much of his class at the time was devoted to drawing cardboard boxes in various arrangements.
 Nothing teaches students line, proportion, scale, and the healing power of Bourbon like drawing a box with precision.

-Your living space and studio space are simply special.
+Your living space and home studio space are special, not only aesthetically, but your attention to detail and care for it all, is obvious to the viewer.
 Can you tell us about some of your favorite things in there?

 Link to his profile in the Charleston Art Mag.